OLC-Bioinformatics/FetaGenome2/README.md

                         make them even higher quality with a positive integer (to shift up by 2 on average, enter 2) or make them lower quality with a negative number.
+  -t THREADS, --threads THREADS
+                        Number of threads to run, allows for much faster simulation of reads.
+Defaults to number of cores on your machine.
 ```